smackchat/mixable/README.md

 <h1> Why mixable? </h1>

-mixable is a open source multiple inheritance library it solves the multiple inheritance problem, and provides many useful features when using a mixable Class
+mixable is a open source multiple inheritance library.

+It solves the multiple inheritance problem, and provides many useful features when using a mixable Class

 <h1>Getting Started</h1>